 Again, people across the country are showing their support for the Wet’suwet’en’s right to choose what happens on their unceded ancestral land.

-Coastal GasLink (formerly TransCanada) is proposing a 670-kilometre pipeline that would carry fracked natural gas from Dawson Creek to Kitimat in British Columbia where it would be processed in a new liquefied natural gas plant on the coastal shore.
+Coastal GasLink (a project of TC Energy, formerly TransCanada) is proposing a 670-kilometre pipeline that would carry fracked natural gas from Dawson Creek to Kitimat in British Columbia where it would be processed in a new liquefied natural gas plant on the coastal shore.
 A portion of the pipeline runs through these Indigenous lands.

 For years, Wet’suwet’en Hereditary Chiefs have been saying “no” to the Coastal Gaslink (CGL) pipeline project.
 When the corporation started moving onto the land, the Hereditary Chiefs asked them to leave.
 In response, the corporation obtained a court injunction and on February 6, armed RCMP officers forcefully removed the Hereditary Chiefs, Wet’suwet’en land defenders, and their supporters from their own land.

 Here are five things you should know about the Wet’suwet’en’s fight for their rights:

 1. The United Nations recognizes the rights of Indigenous Peoples and Canada must too.

 The Council of Canadians supports Indigenous sovereignty, including the implementation of the United Nations Rights of Indigenous Peoples (UNDRIP).

 UNDRIP clarifies the rights of Indigenous Peoples to Free, Prior, and Informed Consent regarding projects that impact their lands and livelihoods.
 It also clarifies that Indigenous Peoples will not be forcefully removed from their lands.
 The British Columbia provincial government passed UNDRIP into law in November 2019.